Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 Percutaneous tracheostomy technique:

-• Treatment of the puncture site with antiseptics;
+• Treating the puncture site with antiseptics;

 percutaneous tracheostomy

-If the surgeon has sufficient experience in performing puncture tracheostomy, then he can do it not only with the patient's head thrown back.
-In some cases (neck injuries, for example), head movements are prohibited, but breathing is impaired and requires an urgent tracheostomy.
+If the surgeon has sufficient experience in performing puncture tracheostomy, then he can do it not only with the patient’s head thrown back.
+In some cases (neck injuries, for example), head movements are prohibited, but breathing is impaired and requires urgent tracheostomy.
 In such situations, an experienced surgeon will come to the rescue, capable of performing an operation in difficult conditions.

 2. Infection (probability with open surgery up to 40%);